NamLe05/Focus-Husky/USERGUIDELINES.md

 The application includes the following navigation pages:

-### 📊 Dashboard: The main home page and will display...
+### 📊 Dashboard:
+The main home page where you can view:

 - A percentage of your weekly activity level
 - Total hours worked for the week
 - Number of tasks completed